zumasys/docs/site/jbase/accounts/qpointers/README.md

 Due to the additional overhead of resolving Q to Q pointers which is not normally necessary in a well maintained system, an environment variable [JEDIENABLEQ2Q](./../../environment-variables/jedienableq2q/README.md) must be set.

 The use of Q to Q pointers should be discouraged.
+However, if these Q-pointer chains exist, they can be displayed with the `listq` command.

 ## Note